Code-Institute-Submissions/HealthyEarth/README.md

 * My form was not validating. upon clicking submit button nothing was happening despite of giving it required attribute. upon checking online on [code acadmey form submit](https://www.codecademy.com/courses/learn-html/lessons/html-form-validation/exercises/required) it was my silly mistake of not adding type="submit" to my button.
 ---
 ### __Unfixed bugs__:
+* On mobile devises the cover-text container is not showing its full text. it is convaying the information it is intended to but the full text if not visible.
+I tried to fix it in many ways but everytime i ended up disfiguring some other part of that section.
+I will however, keep on trying to figure it out.

 ---
 ### __Testing__:
+* Form and Modal are tested.
+If we press the submit button without putting any information in fields the response should be 'Please fill out this field'. it was checked acress different Android Mobiles and tablets and Apple Mobile and tablets.
+* All the links in across all three pages take the user to desired location and they open in another tab.
+They also get highlighted and underlined when hovered and they also have different colors than regular text to make user see them with ease.
+*

 ___